callybug/NowPyPlaying/README.md

 # Config

+Configuration defaults to "/home/*username*/.config/mpd/nowplaying.txt" for the output file and "localhost:6600" for the MPD server URL:port.

-Open nowpyplaying.py in a text editor and put your full path and filename in 'outfile'
+To change the default configs open nowpyplaying.py in a text editor and put your full path and filename in 'outfile'

->outfile = "/path/to/file.txt"
+>outfile="/path/to/file.txt"

+and the MPD server details in 'mpdURL' and 'mpdPort'

+>mpdURL=IPAddress/URL
+>
+>mpdPort=PortNumber